luickk/covidIsolate/README.md

 The goal is to find a compromise between privacy, reliability and performance with a focus on privacy while also keeping the reliability factor in mind.
 To achieve reliability, keeping things simple must be the first priority.
 This is one of the major advantages of a **decentral infection status check, which is only achievable via. a signature based contact ID**.
 Taking this route does not come wihtout tradeoffs, which are, as summarized above, that the key pairs must rotate to hinder tracking, etc. but still offers a great level of privacy while maintaining simplicity and scalability.
 The only bottleneck being the users internet bandwith, because with new 4000 infected users per day, the size of public keys to download would be round about 8gb.
 Apart from that, this concept conclusion applies to all [contact tracing requirements](https://www.ccc.de/en/updates/2020/contact-tracing-requirements), made up by the[ CCC](https://www.ccc.de/).

+### Communication

+To exchange the personnal contact Id's, close contact is not just a requirement on a technical level but also a condition for the conveyancing of covid19.
+There are not many protocols that meet the "close contact" condition that are built in modern day smartphones except for Bluetooth.
+But there are also other conditions, such as anonymity and battery drain.
+Luckily Bluetooth meets most of them, except for anonymity since its packages include a mac address, which is a problem on some but not all devices, since a majority of modern cellpohones includes mac address randomisation(mac address and pCId change has to happen simultaneously).

 ## Technical realisation